AdaptableTools/support-template-adaptable-react-aggrid/README.md

 ## More Information

-General information about Adaptable Tools is available at our [Website](http://www.adaptabletools.com)
+General information about Adaptable Tools is available at our [Website](http://www.adaptabletools.com).

 ## Support

-For all support enquiries please email [`support@adaptabletools.com`](mailto:support@adaptabletools.com) or [raise a Support Ticket](https://adaptabletools.zendesk.com/hc/en-us/requests/new).
+For all support enquiries please [raise a Support Ticket](https://adaptabletools.zendesk.com/hc/en-us/requests/new).